How Aspect works

 The surface raster is transformed from the input coordinate system into a 3D geocentric coordinate system.

-The geodesic computation uses an X, Y, Z coordinate that is calculated based on its geodetic coordinates (latitude φ, longitude λ, height h).
-If the coordinate system of the input surface raster is a projected coordinate system (PCS), the raster is first re-projected to a geographical coordinate system (GCS) where each location has a geodetic coordinate, and then transformed to the ECEF coordinate system.
+The geodesic computation uses an x-, y-, z-coordinate that is calculated based on its geodetic coordinates (latitude φ, longitude λ, height h).
+If the coordinate system of the input surface raster is a projected coordinate system (PCS), the raster is first reprojected to a geographic coordinate system (GCS) in which each location has a geodetic coordinate, and is then transformed to the ECEF coordinate system.
 The height h (z-value) is the ellipsoid height referenced to the ellipsoid surface.
 See the illustration graphic below.

 Ellipsoid height